tslocke/hobocentral/docs/dryml.markdown

 # DRYML

-This section describes the basic mechanisms of DRYML and covers the core tags and attributes provided by the language.
+This section describes the basic mechanisms of DRYML and covers the core tags and attributes provided by the language as part of the DRYML plugin.
 The richer set of tags provided by Hobo Rapid are documented elsewhere.

 We begin with an example of using a tag: